Wichita State University football team plane crash: Aftermath

-The USU president, vice president, provost, athletic director, and athletic information officer were all unavailable in the immediate aftermath of the crash, leaving the game to be canceled by John S. Flannery, a USU Information Services employee.
+The Wichita State University president, vice president, provost, athletic director, and athletic information officer were all unavailable in the immediate aftermath of the crash, leaving the game to be canceled by John S. Flannery, a WSU Information Services employee.
 Utah State's football team held a memorial service at the stadium where the game was to have been played and placed a wreath on the 50-yard line.
-Wichita State University officials and family members of the survivors were flown to Denver on an aircraft made available by Robert Docking, the Governor of Kansas.
+WSU officials and family members of the survivors were flown to Denver on an aircraft made available by Kansas governor Robert Docking.

 Classes at Wichita State were canceled for Monday, October 5, and a memorial service was held that evening on campus at Cessna Stadium.
-The remaining members of the Wichita State team, with the NCAA and Missouri Valley Conference allowing freshman players to fill out the squad, decided to continue the 1970 season; it was later designated the "Second Season."
+The remaining members of the Wichita State team, with the NCAA and Missouri Valley Conference both allowing freshman players to fill the team's vacant roster spots, decided to continue the 1970 season, which was later designated the "Second Season."

-Wichita State and Utah State had played in five of the previous six seasons, but never met again in football.
+Wichita State and Utah State had played in five of the previous six seasons but would never play each other again in football.
 Wichita State discontinued varsity football after the 1986 season.

-The accident was the first of two college football charter aircraft to crash in 1970; six weeks later, Southern Airways Flight 932, carrying the Marshall University team, crashed in Huntington, West Virginia as the team returned from a game in North Carolina.
+The accident was the first of two college-football charter aircraft to crash in 1970; six weeks later, Southern Airways Flight 932, carrying the Marshall University team, crashed in Huntington, West Virginia as the team returned from a game in North Carolina.

+Casualties

+Out of the 31 victims of the crash, 29 of them were pronounced dead at the scene while two more would succumb to complications of their injuries received over the course of 26 days.
+The following casualties have been identified as: